Emaaaad/ARP_2ND_TE/README.md

 - [Tanvir Rahman Sajal](https://github.com/tanvirrsajal)

 ## Overview
 This project implements a multi-process drone navigation system in C. The system is managed by a master process and includes components such as keyboard input, drone dynamics, window display, watchdog, server, obstacles, and targets.
 Users can control the drone's movement using predefined keys, and the system displays the drone's movement on the screen.
+Additionally, the project features a scoring mechanism that increases with reached targets and decreases upon encountering obstacles.

 ## Features
 - Multi-process architecture